microbiomedata/nmdc-runtime/README.md

-# nmdc-runtime
-runtime system for NMDC data management and orchestration
+A runtime system for NMDC data management and orchestration.